pinocchio-geppetto/ionic2ebook/README.md

 This is how to do it...

 # Configuration
-Configure your eBook to track usages statics and to monitize your eBook.
+Configure your eBook to track usages statics using Firebase and to monitize your eBook using AdMob.

 ## Configure Firebase Analytics
 Register a Firebase account.
 For each platform, do the following: